CameronIzadi/Duelve/README.md

 ## MVP

-_The **Duelve** MVP is to have full CRUD, be able to create, read, update, and delete.
-Duelve will have proper css, signing in users and also registering them.
-Display the property listings and have proper styling with flexbox/grid and 2 media queries, and a detail page for properties._
+_The **Duelve** MVP is to have full CRUD, hand rolled css, and authentication for users.
+Duelve will also display the property listings and have proper styling with flexbox/grid and 2 media queries, and a detail page for properties._

 <br>